-During our campaign, we are raising funds for five capital projects:
+During our campaign, we raised funds for five capital projects:

 Harriett B. Wick Chapel is our nondenominational chapel located in a serene spot on campus near the Tunungwant Creek.
 Many events are held in the building, including religious services, weddings, lectures, induction ceremonies and musical performances.
 The building is also the perfect spot in which to meditate and reflect.